 Absolutely.
 Strategic use of natural light (skylights, clerestory windows), full-height cabinetry with integrated lighting, and a cohesive material palette can make a closed concept kitchen feel expansive and refined.

-Open concept kitchens excel for casual, integrated entertaining guests interact with the host naturally across the cooking zone, dining room, and living area.
-Closed kitchens are better suited for formal dining events where the host prefers separation between the kitchen and the entertaining spaces.
+Open concept kitchens excel for casual, integrated entertaining, guests can interact with the host naturally across the cooking zone, dining room, and living area.
+Closed kitchens are better suited for formal dining events, where the host prefers separation between the kitchen and the entertaining spaces.